AshIgorWRLD/AshIgorWrld/README.md

 ### About me 💽

-🌊 20 y.o.
-Student aiming to create things that will be reflected in the souls of other people and make this world little better
+🌊 20 y.o. student aiming to create things that will be reflected in the souls of other people and make this world little better

+📚 Studying in the 3-rd year of the **Novosibirsk State University**

 🌱 In process of learning: **WEB**, **Neural Networks and Deep Learning**